 So why does our office have a fascination with Fannie May Candies?
 Our U.S. office is based in Chicago, and the Windy City is actually home to its share of chocolate production and stores, including Fannie May.
 I too have fond memories with Fannie May chocolates as my grandma always served them on Christmas Eve!

 But that’s not the only chocolate we’re fond of.
 Adrian Hall’s first response?
-“Chocolate cake, flour less.”
+“Chocolate cake, flourless.”
 As he says, “It pairs well with espresso.
 But it has to be intensely chocolate and dense.”
 But then he remembered his trip to Piedmont.
 “Oh wait!
 Nevermind… I only want chocolate in drink form.”
-(Learn more about the history of chocolate in Piedmont over on our Facebook page this week).
+(Learn more about the history of drinking chocolate!).

 Halloween may be over, but with the holidays approaching, now is also a great time to start thinking about holiday menus.
 We’re guessing that chocolate may have a role to play in that dessert menu.
 What’s your favorite way to enjoy chocolate?